glsanclem/2025_wicys_target_ctf/practice_challenges/p2-hidden-challenges.md

 ---

 ## Description
-<span style=”color: orange, #ffcc00; font-weight: bold;”>F</span>ollowing a narrative means some challenges could spoil earlier ones, so most challenges will be hidden at the beginning. <span style=”color: orange, #ffcc00; font-weight: bold;”>L</span>etting yourself bounce between the offensive and defensive challenges should prevent you from getting stuck. <span style=”color: orange, #ffcc00; font-weight: bold;”>A</span>s you complete challenges, more will be unlocked - this also helps you get a feel for how an attack would actually unfold!
+<span style="color: #ffcc00; font-weight: bold;">F</span>ollowing a narrative means some challenges could spoil earlier ones, so most challenges will be hidden at the beginning. <span style="color: #ffcc00; font-weight: bold;">L</span>etting yourself bounce between the offensive and defensive challenges should prevent you from getting stuck. <span style="color: #ffcc00; font-weight: bold;">A</span>s you complete challenges, more will be unlocked — this also helps you get a feel for how an attack would actually unfold!

 ---

 ## Objective/Challenge
-<span style=”color: orange, #ffcc00; font-weight: bold;”>G</span>et the flag by finding the hidden message spelled out by combining the first letter in each sentence.
+<span style="color: #ffcc00; font-weight: bold;">G</span>et the flag by finding the hidden message spelled out by combining the first letter in each sentence.

 ---